 You can manually upload your PPK files by clicking the high accuracy mode toggle.

-Drag and drop the RTK file and wait until it has uploaded.
-Once you see the blue check mark next to the file, click the green DONE button.
+- Drag and drop the RTK file and wait until it has been uploaded.
+Once you see the blue check mark next to the file, click the Done.

-You can upload observations collected from a local base station to generate high accuracy outputs.
+You can upload observations collected from a local base station to generate high-accuracy outputs.
 You will need the RINEX file and the base station antenna position from the local base station at the time the observations were collected.
+Please make sure that the base log observation duration covers the mission duration.

 - Click Select files under Base Station Log to add your local base (RINEX) file.
 Supported file extensions are currently .obs, .18o or .19o.

-You can learn more about RINEX files here.
+Note: You can learn more about RINEX files by visiting PPK Processing Using A Local RTK Base

 - Drag and drop the base station logs then click DONE.

-Please note that you can only upload one RINEX file per upload and the observations from your RINEX file must span the entirety of all flights in your upload.
+Note: You can only upload one RINEX file per upload and the observations from your RINEX file must span the entirety of all flights uploaded.

-- Enter the location of the base station phase center.
+- Enter the base coordinates.
 Click Add position and enter the details of your base station antenna position.

 - Pole height - the height of the pole that the base station is mounted on